luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 Unfortunately, such model is not expressive enough to capture the non-determinsitic behaviour of the available services which, as argued above, is a must-have in our setting.

 In this paper, we marry the vision of employing service composition techniques to orchestrate digital twins.
-We propose a generalization to the service composition in stochastic setting proposed in \cite{brafman2017service}, in which not only the target but also the services are allowed to behave stochastically.
+We propose a generalization to the service composition in stochastic setting proposed in (Brafman et al., 2017) <d-cite key="brafman2017service"> brafman2017service </d-cite>, in which not only the target but also the services are allowed to behave stochastically.
 Moreover, we allow the services to be taken into account in the optimization problem by associating a reward to each service's transition, besides the target's rewards.

 ## Preliminaries